MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/threat-explorer-real-time-detections-about.md

 ##### Top URLs details for the Phish view

 When you select an entry by clicking anywhere in the row other than the check box next to the first column, a details flyout opens.

-The same information is available and described for the **All email** view in Threat Explorer.
-For more information, see [Top URLs details for the All email view](#top-urls-details-for-the-all-email-view).
+The information in the flyout is the same as described in [Top URLs details for the All email view](#top-urls-details-for-the-all-email-view).

 > [!TIP]
 > The :::image type="icon" source="../../media/m365-cc-sc-go-hunt-icon.png" border="false"::: **Go hunt** action is available only in Threat Explorer.
 It isn't available in Real-time detections.